Essay Competition 2014: The International Law of the Sea

-Call for Paper
+Call for Papers

-Who?
 With this competition, we would like to give students and young doctoral candidates the chance to publish their first scientific papers.

-Which award?
 The winning article will be published in one of GoJIL’s next issues.